 The Bottom Line

 Confusing the words caramel and carmel is one the most common mistakes that people make.
 In fact, this mistake is so common that there are even parts of the United States that spell the candy as “carmel”.
 But now you know this is grammatically incorrect.
+If you need extra grammar help, consider checking out our review of pro writing aid vs Grammarly for more help.
 After reading this article, candy lovers around the world can spell and pronounce this word correctly!